StackStorm/st2contrib/packs/jira/README.md

 ### JiraSensor

-The sensor monitors for new projects and sends a trigger into the system whenever there is a new project.
+The sensor monitors for new tickets and sends a trigger into the system whenever there is a new ticket.

 ## Actions